Table of Contents

-Also write your name and social security number on the top of the documents and statements required by lines 2, 8, 10, 11, 12, and 13.
+Also write your name and social security number on the top of any other documents and statements you attach.

-You must complete lines 1 through 5 to determine if you should file Form 8857.
+Complete line 1 to determine if you should file Form 8857.

 Check “Yes” for any tax year to which all of the following apply.

-At the time you filed the joint return, your spouse owed past-due federal tax, state income tax, child support, spousal support, or federal nontax debt, such as a student loan.
+At the time you filed the joint return, your spouse owed past-due federal tax, state income tax, state unemployment compensation debts, child support, spousal support, or federal nontax debt, such as a student loan.

 The IRS used (offset) the refund to pay your spouse's past-due amount.

-If all three of the above apply, do not file Form 8857 for that tax year.
-However, you may be able to get back your share of the refund for that tax year if you file Form 8379, Injured Spouse Allocation.
+If all three of the above apply, you may be able to get back your share of the refund for that tax year if you file Form 8379, Injured Spouse Allocation.

-If all three of the above do not apply, check “No” and go to line 4.
+If you checked “Yes” on line 1, and all three of the above do not apply, check “No” and go to line 3.

-Enter your current name, social security number, current mailing address, and best daytime phone number to call you if we need more information.
-Also enter your county.
+Enter your current name, social security number, current mailing address (including county), and best or safest daytime phone number (between 6 a.m. and 5 p.m.
+Eastern Time) to call you if we need more information.